Dataatti/sertifikaattilukija/README.md

 The data is fetched by scraping certificate provider websites with [Node.js](https://nodejs.org/en/) functions and saved to a [PostgreSQL](https://www.postgresql.org/) database.

+The data scraping and API can be found in separate repo at [https://github.com/Dataatti/sertifikaattilukija-api](https://github.com/Dataatti/sertifikaattilukija-api/blob/main/README.md)

 ## How to run